-No space left on device error means you are over quota in the space you're trying to create or move files to.
+No space left on device error often means you are over quota in the directory you're trying to create or move files to.

-To check your quota in the home or project directories, use:
+To check your quota in the home directory, use:

-If you're certain you are not over quota, then it is an issue of file permissions.
-In the project spaces, users must ensure the group ownership of a file or directory is set to the faculty or project group of that directory.
+If you're certain you are not over quota, then it may be an issue of file permissions.
+In the project spaces and in the Panasas scratch directories, users must ensure the group ownership of a file or directory is set to the faculty or project group of that directory.
 If you get this error, this is definitely the problem:

 mv: failed to preserve ownership for 'filename': no space left on device